Omniscye/Empress-Mod-Manager/README.md

 # Empress Mod Manager

-Empress Mod Manager is a dark red-blue Thunderstore mod manager fork built from Gale and reworked into an Empress-themed desktop app.
+Empress Mod Manager is a dark red-blue Thunderstore mod manager with an Empress Ops Center fork built from Gale and reworked into an Empress-themed desktop app.

 ## What Empress Adds

+- An Empress Ops Center with profile readiness scoring, package intel, and local "War Notes"
+- Rust-side app identity updates for the Empress fork
 - Full Empress branding across the desktop app
 - A darker red-and-blue visual theme with refreshed desktop icons
-- An Empress Ops Center with profile readiness scoring, package intel, and local "War Notes"
-- Rust-side app identity updates for the Empress fork
 - Gale-hosted updater and profile sync disabled so this fork does not depend on Gale's infrastructure

 More detail lives in [EMPRESS_CHANGES.md](./EMPRESS_CHANGES.md).